 Groundwater contributions do contribute flow to these reaches to a lesser extent; however, due to the low permeability of the soil, this contribution is limited.
 The majority of the groundwater inputs to the local reaches are considered to flow laterally through the upper, weathered zone of the till resulting in almost 100% of the groundwater contribution occurring primarily from November to May.
 This enhanced permeability of this weathered till layer permits the shallow groundwater to travel somewhat quickly through the weathered zone towards the reaches.
 Due to this enhanced conductivity, approximately 90% of the infiltrating groundwater moves horizontally through the shallow system, and provides a source of flow to the local reaches during the late fall to late spring.
-During the growing season this shallow system drains, and the reaches become dry (Section 4.0).
+During the growing season this shallow groundwater infiltration ceases (there is a water deficit and plants are active and using up water), the shallow system drains, and the reaches become dry (Section 4.0).